logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. In step four when :ref:`edit-collection-occasion-measure`.
-2. From the Edit Measure details tab, click the **Edit Key** button.
+2. From the Edit IAR-DST measure details tab, click the **Edit Key** button.

        .. figure:: screen-shots/client-intake-measures-edit-key.png
           :alt: Client Data Edit Intake Measure Key